About Wolf & Mishka

 Wolf & Mishka is a Melbourne-based design label passionate about creating unique hand illustrated printed fashion, accessories and jewellery.

 Our approach when designing and producing each collection is slow, with small local production runs while staying waste conscious.
 We think very seriously about the amount of fabric we order, print and how many styles are made.
-Meaning we don’t over produce, instead our focus is on quality, not quantity while designing for transeasonal and wardrobe mainstays as opposed to fast, trend-driven fashion.
+Meaning we don’t overproduce, instead, our focus is on quality, not quantity while designing for transeasonal and wardrobe mainstays as opposed to fast, trend-driven fashion.